 The success of the 4-song Stronger EP has subsequently inspired an additional 3-track remix collection, containing a trap remix by Squareknot and two drum & bass tracks overseen by Quantyze.
 These seven tracks continue to build an impressive catalogue, attracting artists and fans passionate about beats and breaks, from across the globe, to Funktasy.
 Moving away from the basic fare, the Stronger remixes bridge the hip hop/dance divide, seeking solace in abstract experimentation and crafting an emotional brand of remix culture.

 Across these seven songs, Stronger has spread its wings to subvert the clichés of genres and express something deeper.
 When done well, music has a power to move audiences.
 Though aspects of Stronger are autobiographical in nature, the meaning behind the words and production is a universal message of connection.

-Visit our MUSIC page and listen to the Stronger EP and Remixes album.
+Check out Funktasy MUSIC and listen to the Stronger EP and Remixes album.